The Mrs MacKinnons

 Playing with Fire

-Book 2 (or maybe Book 3) of The Marstone Series, publishing early 2019
+Book 3 of The Marstone Series, publishing early 2019

 Phoebe Deane is the poor relation in the Calvac household, unwillingly accompanying her aunt and cousin on a journey into revolutionary France.
 Now France has declared war on England, they need to get home as soon as they can.
 Her aunt’s imperious manner almost gets them arrested, but a fellow traveller comes to their aid.